kon-rad/mantleDevrel/README.md

 telegram:
 t.me/@MantleDevrelBot

+It uses a knowledge base scraed from Mantle Docs, biography based on Mantle DevRel job description.
+It uses a fine tuned gpt-4o model on my tweets, so that it has a more real human personalized vibe.
+Fine tuned model: ft:gpt-4o-2024-08-06:synducer:mantle-devrel-kon:B1LlDTNz

 ## About

 Inspired by by the idea to automate more jobs, creating an AI devrel is a great use for an AI agent.
 The devrel that I created tweets around every hour on the topics of his domain of knowledge, and can answer questions on telegram.